Do you find your data cleaning best practices lacking? As the saying goes: Garbage in, garbage out.

 Data Cleaning and Coveo

-Strong data preparation and cleaning are important steps to set the proper boundaries for indexing and implementing intelligent search technologies such as Coveo.
+Strong data preparation and cleaning are important steps to set proper indexing boundaries.
+And this is, of course, implementing intelligent search technologies such as Coveo.
 Additionally, Coveo helps provide insight into your indexed data.
-Through a review interface, Coveo showcases the discrepancies in your metadata so you know where to focus your data cleaning efforts.
+Through a review interface, Coveo showcases metadata discrepancies so you know where to focus your data cleaning efforts.
 A data validation feature in the platform also helps customers onboard with the right data tracking in place.

 High-quality data gives your business a step-up over your competition.
 Committing to a regular data cleaning practice will produce the good data that is key to creating amazing digital experiences.

 Interested in getting hands on with good data hygiene practices?
-Check out our course on Data Validation for Commerce — in this comprehensive yet succinct tutorial, you’ll learn how to define data for a search platform implementation and simple tips for investigating data health.
+Check out our course on Data Validation for Commerce.
+In this succinct tutorial, you’ll learn how to define data for a search platform implementation.
+You’ll also simple tips for investigating data health.